aleshaleksey/fansys23/04-combat.md

 - Abilities and phenomena that would not exist in a mundane world, that cannot be explained adequately by "scientific" means are supernatural, otherwise called magical.
 - The supernatural can be caused by divine, profane or spiritual sources.
-- Supernatural abilities target MP, are fueled by MP dice.
+- Supernatural abilities target MP and are fuelled by MP dice.
 - Supernatural abilities usually force INT, WIS or CHA saves, but some can also force other saves, or be manifest as targeted attacks.

 ___